 The tax form 5695 can be found here: irs.gov/pub/irs-pdf/f5695.pdf

 On average a ground mount system can take one to two days for installation.
-A roof mount can take one to three days to install depending on the size of your system.
+A roof mount can take three days or more to install depending on the size of your system.

 Fortress batteries use the latest and most environmentally safe lithium iron phosphate technology.
 Fortress and sol-ark products work highly efficiently together.
 Fortress offers a 10-year product warranty with up to 6,000 life cycles.